r-hub/blog/content/post/2021-01-05-oauth2/index.md

 -   the access token;
 -   the refresh token;
 -   the file caching them on disk (`.httr-oauth` or another filename).
+The R object in it is called a *token* but it contains two actual tokens (the access token and refresh token). :dizzy_face:

 ### Secret OAuth 2.0 httr token file

 Often as you are not storing HTTP requests you will only need to worry about the file.

 If you need to use your OAuth 2.0 R package / script on a server, you will need a cached httr token file.
 If your server content (GitHub repo?) is public, you will have to encrypt the file and to store a text-version of the encryption key/passwords as e.g. GitHub repo secret if you use GitHub Actions.
-Read the documentation of the continuous integration service your are using to find out how secrets are protected and how you can use them in your builds.
+Read the documentation of the continuous integration / cloud service you are using to find out how secrets are protected and how you can use them in your builds.

 See [gargle vignette about securely managing tokens](https://gargle.r-lib.org/articles/articles/managing-tokens-securely.html). gargle is directly useful if you are wrapping a Google API, but reading this vignette is useful no matter what API you are wrapping, for the clear explanations of challenges and solutions.

 The approach is:

--   Create your OAuth token locally, either outside of your package/project folder, or inside of it if you really want to, but **gitignored and Rbuildignored**.
+-   Create your OAuth token locally, either outside of your package/project folder, or inside of it if you really want to, but **gitignored and [Rbuildignored](/2020/05/20/rbuildignore/)**.
 -   Encrypt it using e.g. the [user-friendly cyphr package](https://docs.ropensci.org/cyphr/).
 Save the code for this and for the step before in a file e.g. inst/secrets.R for when you need to re-create a token as even refresh tokens expire.
 -   For encrypting you need some sort of password.
 You will want to save it securely as *text* in your [user-level .Renviron](https://rstats.wtf/r-startup.html#renviron) and in your GitHub repo secrets (or equivalent secret place for other CI services).
 E.g. create a key via `sodium_key <- sodium::keygen()` and get its text equivalent via [`sodium::bin2hex(sodium_key)`](https://rdrr.io/pkg/sodium/man/helpers.html).
 E.g. the latter command might give you `e46b7faf296e3f0624e6240a6efafe3dfb17b92ae0089c7e51952934b60749f2` and you would save this in .Renviron